TonyDeAlmeida/Start-here-java/Device management/MQTT devices/Firmware update/MqttDeviceModePublishFirmware/Readme.md

 #Using the sample

-1. Create a firmware with id  "sampleFirmware"in Live Objects Firmwares list. add the V1.0 version
+1. Create a firmware with id "sampleFirmware" in Live Objects Firmwares list. add the V1.0 version
-2. Create a device named device1 in Live Objects or use  the auto provisionning capabilities of live objects
+2. Create a device named device1 in Live Objects or use the auto provisioning capabilities of live objects
 3. Set The API_KEY and run the sample
-4. Check the result in Live Objects : firmware id=smple firmware, version=V1.0
+4. Check the result in Live Objects : firmware id=sampleFirmware, version=V1.0

 #next step
 You can use the **MqttDeviceModeUpdateFirmware** project to see how to update the firmware of your device using Live Objects